25 driveway ideas that are smart, stylish and practical

-"If cars are to be parked on the garden then it’s not game over for living plants," says award-winning landscape designer, Paul Hervey-Brookes.
-"If possible, don’t be tempted to block pave over the entire front garden — plenty of plants will live with parking, so modern drives can combine parking and green functions."
+"If cars are to be parked at the front of your house then it’s not game over for living plants," says award-winning landscape designer, Paul Hervey-Brookes.
+"If possible, don’t be tempted to block pave over the entire front garden – plenty of plants will live with parking, so modern drives can combine parking and green functions."

 Here, the driveway has been split into two distinct elements, one for parking and another area to provide visual appeal.